Zink0327/Eos-OS/README.md

 To avoid bringing something not nice to the source code, you have to create a folder to put the source code folder into it and rename the source code folder as src.
 You have to create a folder by the source code folder called "tools", then put [Netwide Assembler (NASM)](https://nasm.us/) into tools/nasm,

 GCC into tools/gcc ( **GCC must be able to create ELF file under Windows.** You can find an introduction about how to compile one [here: https://wiki.osdev.org/GCC_Cross-Compiler](https://wiki.osdev.org/GCC_Cross-Compiler)) (You can use the following configuration before compiling gcc: ../configure --prefix=/home/opt --target=x86_64-pc-linux --build=x86_64-pc-linux --host=x86_64-w64-mingw32 --disable-nls --enable-languages=c,c++ --without-headers)

+(Theoretically you can just use mingw32-w64, but I haven't test that yet)

 and edimg.exe into tools/edimg (you can find it in tools/edimg in this repository).